centreon/centreon-stream-connector-scripts/modules/docs/sc_param.md

 ## is_mandatory_config_set method

 The **is_mandatory_config_set** method checks if all mandatory parameters for a stream connector are set up.
 If one is missing, it will print an error and return false.
+Each mandatory parameter that is found is going to be stored in the standard parameters list.

 ### is_mandatory_config_set: parameters